dchen376/ML---Music-Generation/README.md

-# Steps in the project
+# Steps to follow in this project
 step 0 - to understand vanilla autoencoder which consists of both an encoder and a decoder.
   - build an encoder
   - build a decoder